 Pelleted diets are better than a mixture of loose items.
 Loose mixes may be nutritionally balanced while in the bag but only if your chinchilla eats all of the parts of the mix.

-Look for a pelleted, formulated diet specifically for chinchillas that is 16-20% protein, low in fat (2-5%), and high in fiber (15-35%).
+Look for a pelleted, formulated diet specifically for chinchillas that is 16-20 percent protein, low in fat (2-4 percent), and high in fiber (15-20 percent).
 If it is impossible for you to get a good quality chinchilla diet, many experts suggest substituting a good rabbit or guinea pig pellet with similar characteristics but this should only be done temporarily and in emergency situations.
 Online stores should be utilized if your local pet store does not carry a quality chinchilla formula.
-Chinchillas have specific dietary requirements that are different than other rodents and their health will suffer if they are not fed a quality, chinchilla specific food.
+Chinchillas have specific dietary requirements that are different than other rodents and their health will suffer if they are not fed quality, chinchilla-specific food.

 Even when you choose a high fiber pelleted diet, it must still be supplemented with hay to ensure your chinchilla gets plenty of roughage (fiber).
-This roughage in hay helps keep teeth in good condition and the digestive system functioning properly.
-Feed as much good quality grass hay (orchard, timothy, etc.) as your chinchilla wants each day.
+This roughage in hay helps keep chinchillas' teeth in good condition and the digestive system functioning properly.
+Feed as much good quality grass hay (orchard grass, Timothy-grass, etc.) as your chinchilla wants each day.
 Hay should be cleaned out and fed fresh on a daily basis to keep it from becoming soiled or moldy.
 Pressed cubes of hay can be given, but it is recommended to still feed loose hay, as it has long strand fiber.

-Chinchillas should be given very little in the way of treats (never more than a teaspoon a day).
+Chinchillas should be given very little in the way of treats—never more than a teaspoon a day.
 Raisins and dried fruit are favorites but are also high in sugar so they should be fed in very small quantities and infrequently.
 Try not to feed more than 3 or 4 raisins per week.
 Rose hips are another recommended treat as they are high in vitamin C and other nutrients.
-Most commercial treats for chinchillas will be too high in sugar and fat and are best avoided.
+Most commercial treats for chinchillas will be too high in sugar and fat that aren't hay-based.
 Check with your vet if you are unsure about anything you are feeding your chinchilla.